How much does a resin driveway cost?

 Installing Resin Driveway on Block Paving Costs

 You might experience some issues if your existing driveway is made from block paving.
 Speaking to a resin drive installer before you make any decisions is essential.
-The price is similar to standard resin driveway, but you might need to physically remove and replace the concrete base, and before you start filling in the driveway with resin.
+The price is similar to a standard resin driveway, but you might need to physically remove and replace the concrete base, and before you start filling in the driveway with resin.

 Do I Need UV Stable Resin or Non-Stable Types?